fastforwardlabs/micha_at_strata/presentation.md

 ---

 # step 3: the retrospective
-## Are needs changing?
+## Is data changing?

 ???

-- people will use superpowers in ways you never imagined... should you foster some of them?
+- data rarely stays the same on the internet
+- methods need to adapt

 ---

 # step 3: the retrospective
-## Is data changing?
+## Are needs changing?

 ???

-- data rarely stays the same on the internet
-- methods need to adapt
+- people will use superpowers in ways you never imagined... should you foster some of them?
+- speaking of users.... (lead-in)

 ---